sammyCHY/devops_project/Working-with-Functions/working-with-functions.md

 \}

 ```
-The **-z** flag is used to test if the value of the string variable (in this case, the value stored in the $AWS_PROFILE variable) has zero lenght, meaning it is empty or null.
+The **-z** flag is used to test if the value of the string variable (in this case, the value stored in the $AWS_PROFILE variable) has zero length, meaning it is empty or null.

 Our shell script will now look like this.